tahanoman/SDA-Bootcamp-T/README.md

 Stage 4 - **RAG** Chatbot with Chat history

-A RAG chatbot using streamlit and FastAPI.
-At this stage we will add the RAG function to the bot.
+A RAG chatbot using Streamlit and FastAPI.
+At this stage, we will add the RAG function to the bot.
 Other than creating normal chat, user can upload `pdf` file to the chatbot and ask questions specific to this document

-In thie stage we will create a **new** table called `advanced_chats` in the database using following schema:
+In this stage, we will create a **new** table called `advanced_chats` in the database using the following schema:
 ```
 CREATE TABLE IF NOT EXISTS advanced_chats (
     id TEXT PRIMARY KEY,